shuailongli/PyDictionary/README.md

    * 0
 ---------------------
 ```
-The integer in the fourth entry shows the number of times the word has been studied.
-When `all` is followed by a string, it will display all word blocks initiated by that string.
+The integer in the fourth entry records the number of times the word has been studied.
+If `all` is followed by a string, the list will restrict to words initiated by that string.

 Users can also listen to the saved words by executing
 ```